Nine innovative use cases of AI in retail to show you where the opportunities lie.

 The digitized economy of experiences is growing at an exponential rate:

-Moreover, 72% of retail stores said that intelligent technology will be critical to their organizations’ market differentiation.
-And it is predicted that AI will add 16 trillion dollars to worldwide GDP by 2030.
+Moreover, 72% of retail stores reported that intelligent technology will be critical to their organizations’ market differentiation.
+And it's predicted that AI will add 16 trillion dollars to worldwide GDP by 2030.

-So, how do you gain a competitive advantage in the Future of Retail?
+So, how do you gain a competitive advantage in this digital retail future?

 Firstly, how is AI functioning in physical stores (or: brick and mortar)?